The Visa Section of the German Consulate General Toronto does not offer consultation by phone. Please contact us by email.

 What happens during processing?

 The German Consulate General in Toronto will review your application and make a decision on whether or not to grant you a visa.
 To this end, it will check whether your application meets the legal requirements.
-Depending on the purpose of your trip, it can take up to three months to check your application.
+The interest on entry must be balanced against the security interest of the Federal Republic of Germany.
+It needs to be ascertained that knowledge acquired in Germany will not be used to jeopardize the peaceful coexistence of peoples and or public safety and security interests of the Federal Republic of Germany.
+This applies in particular to visa applications for study or research purposes and comparable gainful employment.
+Depending on the purpose and circumstances of your trip, it can take up to three months to check your application, in individual cases even longer.
+For that reason, it is highly recommended to apply for your visa early.
 The German Consulate General will contact you as soon as it has made a decision on your application.
 We hope you will understand that we are not able to answer any questions on the status of your application during this processing period.
 After that, enquiries are only answered if they are made by email by the applicant, his/her legal representative or another person authorized in writing by the applicant.

 Return of your passport